JonathanYcWang/Capital_One_Technical_Assessment/README.md

     - Contains multiline end comment.
     - Conatinas single comment.

+6. Once a comment is found in a line, check if it is a valid comment or just a comment symbol within a string.

+7. If it is a valid comment, increment the appropriate counters.

-6. Additionally at each line regardless of comment type, check for ToDos.
+8. Additionally at each line regardless of comment type, check for ToDos.

-7. Once every line is scanned, print and return the totals.
+9. Once every line is scanned, print and return the totals.

 ## Format of `extensionsAndCommentFormats.csv`